 Polycystic Ovarian Syndrome (PCOS) very often affects the endocrine system – a collection of ductless glands spread across the body, responsible for hormone secretions – and is known to affect 8-13% women.
-Its influence goes beyond just the reproductive system as it also has metabolic and psychological effects.
+Its influence goes beyond just weight gain and irregular periods as it also has metabolic and psychological effects.
 It can cause several consequences in different stages of a woman’s life which may lead to life-long complications; therefore it becomes essential for all of us to learn about PCOS.

 Why do women get PCOS?

 I’m afraid there is no cookie-cutter answer.
 It could be genetic, environmental, lifestyle-induced or a combination of all of these things.
 The most common symptoms are irregular or absent periods, excessive hair growth (hirsutism), acne, weight gain, difficulty in losing weight, dark patches on the skin (especially around the neck, thighs and underarms), hair loss, difficulty in conceiving, and depression.
 All women do not have all symptoms and the presentation may be varied, making the diagnosis harder than it needs to be.

 If irregular periods is your only complaint, also consider other possibilities: